 A beard is an important facial feature for men.
-Growing, styling, and even removing it can alter your appearance by a great degree.
+Growing, styling, and even removing it can alter your appearance to a great degree.
 While many complain about having to shave off the persistent stubble every morning, youngsters are always on the lookout for ways to grow one!
 So, is it possible to grow a beard at 15?
-Moreover, should you try to grow a beard at 15?

 Beards for Teens?